Are You Ready to Graduate?

 Please use the Graduation Checklist (PDF) to make sure all necessary tasks are completed.

-Candidates for a Concordia University Texas degree must be registered for the appropriate Graduation Course during the final term in which their work is to be completed and the diploma is to be awarded.
+Candidates for a Concordia University Texas degree must be registered for the appropriate Graduation Course during the term in which they want to participate in commencement (see restrictions below) or the term in which their work is to be completed and the diploma is to be awarded.

 All students completing their studies must register for graduation regardless of their

 intent to attend the commencement service.
-If a student does not register for graduation, their record will not be flagged for
+If a student does not register for graduation, their record will not be audited and

-Students register online for graduation like it is a course in the secure area of MyInfo.
+Students register online for graduation course in MyInfo.
 Registration for the graduation courses will begin and end on the dates as published in the Academic Calendar.

 If an online registration tutorial or refresher is needed, please visit the Online Registration Instructions (PDF)